 g) The 2010-2011 parabolic rise in the silver price ended the same way that every similar episode in world history ended — with a price collapse.

 h) Silver’s Q2-2011 price collapse set in motion a major, multi-year upward trend in the gold/silver ratio.
 In this case, the upward trend in the ratio was driven by the deflating of a commodity investment bubble and problems in the European banking industry.
 The ratio rose all the way to the low-80s and is still at an unusually-high level in the 70s.

 The gold/silver ratio’s performance over the past five decades suggests that the 45-60 range can now be considered normal, with moves well beyond the top of this range requiring a banking crisis and/or bursting bubble and moves well beyond the bottom of this range requiring rampant speculation focused on silver.

-*In this post I’m lumping speculative, safe-haven and savings-related demand together under the term “investment demand”.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+*In this post I’m lumping speculative, safe-haven and savings-related demand together under the term “investment demand”.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.